lgraubner/larsgraubner.com/content/blog/webpack-images.md

   ]
 }</code></pre>

 The only important option is `limit`.
 All images below the byte limit are inlined to the source file as data URL.
-SVG files should not be processed with url-loader ([issue](https://github.com/webpack-contrib/url-loader/issues/6#issuecomment-63182275)).
+Note: SVG files should not be processed with url-loader ([issue](https://github.com/webpack-contrib/url-loader/issues/6#issuecomment-63182275)).
+The right byte limit is up to you.
+You have to evaluate your resulting stylesheet filesize and saved network requests.

 <div class="notice">Heads up: url-loader is a wrapper for file-loader.
 If the file is too big it will fall back to file-loader.
 Therefore you can omit the file-loader.
 All options are passed through.</div>

 ### image-webpack-loader

 One final and essential task provides the [image-webpack-loader](https://github.com/tcoopman/image-webpack-loader).
-It compresses the images.
+It compresses the images with suitable libraries for each file type.

 <pre class="language-javascript"><code>{
   test: /.*\.(gif|png|jpe?g)$/i,